This post is also available in: हिन्दी (Hindi)

 The coronary artery disease occurs when there is an accumulation of a fatty substance called plaque, along the inner surface of the coronary arteries resulting in narrowing of the coronary artery.

-The ischemic heart disease occurs when there is significant narrowing of the coronary artery resulting in an inadequate supply of blood to the heart muscles leading to symptoms as described above.
+The ischemic heart disease occurs when there is significant narrowing of the coronary artery resulting in an inadequate supply of blood to the heart muscles leading to signs & symptoms of Coronary artery disease as described above.

 The narrowing of the coronary artery can occur due to plaque or blood clots formation within the vessels or due to spasm of the coronary artery.